MHCI+D Capstone Information for Sponsors

 The typical student team of 3 to 4 students will have various backgrounds and experience levels, typically in the range of 3-5 years of professional experience and previous study in technology, design, or user research related fields.

 In Spring Quarter, project teams plan and practice a range of user research techniques to inform design concepts and prototypes.
 In Summer Capstone Studio, the final quarter of the program, students work as full time project teams with guidance from instructors and industry sponsors to complete their proposed solutions, including concept development, prototyping, and refinement.
-At the end of Summer Quarter, student teams present their final project solutions to the university community, program faculty and industry sponsors and mentors at a special dub seminar open to the dub community, including industry, friends and family.
+At the end of Summer Quarter, student teams present their final project solutions to the university community, program faculty and industry sponsors and mentors.
+Activities planned for 2019 include a special dub seminar and open houses for industry and family and friends to come into the studio, chat with the students about their process and findings, and see the finished projects.

 |Project Stage||Time Frame|